ryan-allan/SDK/1.0/documentation/README.md

 <h2>Skycore SDK v1.0 Documentation</h2>

-This SDK will allow for implementation of the Skycore API via instantiation of a Skycore object and passing an array containing the proper parameters to the makeAPI_Call function.
+This SDK will allow for implementation of the Skycore API via instantiation of a Skycore object with a working API key and url and passing an array containing the proper parameters to the makeAPI_Call function.
 One can then assign the return value of this function to an object and access any of the data from the response via this object.